biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 By avoiding these common mistakes, you can enhance the accuracy and effectiveness of your planning poker sessions, leading to more predictable and manageable sprints.

 **Ready to avoid these pitfalls?
-Start refining your sessions today with PlanningPoker.live and watch your team’s estimation accuracy soar!**
+Start refining your sessions today with PlanningPoker.live and watch your team's estimation accuracy soar!**